-PERIOD NO. TOPIC LEARNING OUTCOMES 1 Force, Balanced force and unbalanced Draws linkages between the effect of force on an object due force to balanced and unbalanced force.
+PERIOD NO. TOPIC LEARNING OUTCOMES 1 Force, Balanced force and unbalanced force Draws linkages between the effect of force on an object due to balanced and unbalanced force.
 2 Galileo And Aristotle experiments Explores the physical world around and understands scientific principles and laws based on observations and analysis.
 3 First law of motion Explores inter connection between net force and the state of motion.
 4 Inertia and its types Explains the relationship between inertia and mass, dynamic inertia and static inertia.
-5 Second law of motion, momentum Analyses the situation and formulate the newton's second law of motion.
-Analyse the situation and formulate the second law of motion.
-6 Third law of motion State Newton's law of motion.
+5 5 Second law of motion, momentum Analyses the situation and formulate the newton's second formulate the newton's second formulate the 6 Third law of motion State Newton's law of motion.
 Identify that action and reaction forces act on two different bodies.
 7 Action-reaction, negative force Applies action reaction in their daily life ,identifies the action and reaction bodies,